poupou-web3/sybil-scorer/README.md

 ```

 Then open the file docs/build/html/index.html in your browser.
-The local version of te documentation is prettier than the one hosted on readthedocs.
+The local version of the documentation is prettier than the one hosted on readthedocs.

 ### sbdata

 An example script to retrieve data from the flipside API is provided in the script folder:
 script/demo_extract_eth_txs_oss.py

-It walk you through the process of retrieving data from the flipside API and saving it in a folder.
+It walks you through the process of retrieving data from the flipside API and saving it in a folder.

 ### sblegos and sbutils

-A jupyter notebook using both package is available as a jupyter notebook
+A jupyter notebook using both packages is available as a jupyter notebook
 here https://github.com/poupou-web3/grant-exploration/blob/main/gr-oss-exploration-application.ipynb

-The following snippet of code will check if the address 0x0f4ee9631f4be0a63756515141281a3e2b293bbe as the same seed
-funder as any address in the grant.
+The following snippet of code will check if any address has the same seed as any other contributor to the climate grant

 ``` python
 import os